moogoo78/lulofoto/README.md

 ## License

-This project is open source and available for personal and commercial use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing